Transport in Bosnia and Herzegovina: National and international bus services

 Bosnia & Herzegovina is well connected to other countries in Europe.
 The main bus station of Sarajevo has its own website.
 The main provider of international bus connection in Bosnia & Herzegovina is Eurolines.
 There are routes to Croatia, Germany, Austria, France, Netherlands, Montenegro, Belgium, Denmark, Sweden and Serbia.
 Despite Bosnia & Herzegovina's geographical closeness to Serbia, there is only one bus a day, which takes more than 8 hours due to the lack of proper roads.
+In May 2026, Bosnia and Herzegovina and Ukraine agreed to establish the Ukraine–Bosnia and Herzegovina transport visa-free regime for bilateral and transit freight transport, beginning on 1 January 2027.